greycsont/GreyAnnouncer/docs/README.md

 ## How to add the audio
+After you install the mod and dependencies (BepInex and PluginConfigurator), you can find **Open Folder** button in the
 ## Audio File Naming

 You can customize the audio name in the **rankAnnouncer.json** which is **near the plugin**. the default audio name given in the below: